Jessica VleugelManager Capital Projects

 After graduating, I was offered the position of R&D Engineer in a variety of fields: pipelay equipment development and fabrication, the installation of load testing equipment for heavy lift activities and presenting lectures on marine pipelines at a number of universities.
 One day, I was working at the office, the next I was travelling to a yard to test our equipment.
 I really liked the variation of my daily routines.
 Working with young, enthusiastic and skilled colleagues pushed me to continue learning.

-Being part of the development of this 20,000 t capacity revolutionary offshore lift system, in a team of 160 persons is a great learning opportunity.
+Being part of the development of the 20,000 t capacity revolutionary offshore jacket lift system, in a team of 160 persons is a great learning opportunity.
 I am excited by the prospect of seeing years of planning and design finally coming together, and the system being put to work in the North Sea to remove and install the steel structures that support massive platforms offshore.